L-AY/opqo-superflows/README.md

 ![One Click Order (Quick Buy)](opqo-order-quickbuy.gif)

 ## Background / Problem - Detail
- **Generate Orders (w/ Quotes)** - https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B5iwHEAR  - is an add-on AppExchange package which allows the automatic generation of orders from Opportunities or Quotes.
+*Generate Orders (w/ Quotes)* - https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3000000B5iwHEAR  - is an add-on AppExchange package which allows the automatic generation of orders from Opportunities or Quotes.

 The above package's latest release was on 9/23/2014.

-*I used the the above mentioned package in a recent client engagement and found it suboptimal  - it is not straightforward configuration as expected and thus it would work sometimes, whilst at fail other times.*
+I used the the above mentioned package in a recent client engagement and found it suboptimal  - it is not straightforward configuration as expected and thus it would work sometimes, whilst fail at other times.

 Thus, I wanted to optimize this inefficiency and provide easier configuration for users.